dailyappsupport-source/myone-legal/privacy-policy.md

 - All network traffic between the App, Firebase, our backend, and Tokocrypto uses HTTPS/TLS.
 - Firebase Auth tokens are short-lived and rotated by the Google Identity SDK.
 - The optional app PIN is hashed with SHA-256 before being saved on the device.
-- Firestore security rules restrict each user to their own `users/{uid}` tree and to shared wallets they belong to.
+- Firestore security rules restrict each user to their own `users/{uid}` tree, to shared wallets they belong to, and to Family Spaces where they are a member.
 - Shared-wallet invite acceptance runs only inside trusted Cloud Functions, not directly from the client.
 - Receipt images and the local database live in the App's private storage, which Android isolates from other apps.